Timmy-124/Data-Analysis-Portfolio/README.md

  1. Enhance Seasonal Marketing Strategies: Implement targeted marketing campaigns during peak sales periods.
 Tailoring promotions around high-demand products like electronics and home office supplies will actively increase sales
  2. Holiday Season Preparation: Begin holiday season preparations early, including stocking up on best-selling products and planning special promotions to maximize sales like Black Friday
  3. Enhance Digital Marketing Strategies: Online promotions for under performing products can significantly improve customer engagements with the product and generate more sales
  4. Expand Loyalty Program: Enhance the loyalty program to increase participation and offer rewards based on spending levels to encourage higher transaction values.
+ ## Customer Segmentation Analysis
+  ### Case Study: Customer Segmentation Analysis for "Good Electronics" E-commerce
+"Good Electronics", a fictional e-commerce company, has been experiencing fluctuating sales and is struggling to retain customers.
+The company offers a wide range of products, including electronics, clothing, home goods, and more.
+The marketing team has requested a detailed customer segmentation analysis.
+The goal is to understand the distinct segments within the customer base to tailor marketing strategies effectively and improve customer engagement
+  ### Objectives
+The primary objectives of this analysis are:
+1. Identify key customer segments based on purchasing behaviour and demographics
+2. Analyze each segment buying patterns and preferences
+3. Provide actionable insights for the marketing team to develop targeted campaigns for each segment
+  ### Stakeholder
+Marketing Team: The marketing team is interested in understanding the different customer segments to create personalized marketing campaigns
+  ### Tools Used
+- Structured Query Language: SQL was utilized for data cleaning and analysis [View Here]